 2022

-• I was a lecturer for the Forskningens Døgn, a Danish science festival.
-During the last week of April, people could book available researchers to give a lecture on their favourite topic.
+• I was a lecturer for “Bestil en Forsker”, as part of the Forskningens Døgn, a Danish science festival.
 My lecture on infinity and Cantors diagonal argument was booked by a pension fund, a library, and a school.
-It was fun to teach this subject to such a wide range of people!

 2021